 - Use default log file: the log will be written to the default log file used for all tasks (see ..) - Use following log file for current task: you can specify any fixed filename and you may specify a name containing placeholders.
-On clicking the button with a red arrow, a placeholder for the name of the task, on clicking the button with the question mark placeholders for date and time (refer to ..) will be inserted.
+On clicking the button with a red arrow, a placeholder for the name of the task, on clicking the button left next to it placeholders for date and/or time (refer to ..) or for backup destination will be inserted.
 When, for example, the backup task Test.buj is executed and the placeholders included in the screenshot above on left are used, a new log file (e.g. test-2015-04-01) will be created on each day.
 In both cases, if a fixed name or a name with a placeholders is used, the log will be appended to an existing file when running a backup.

 Delete previous log entries: This option is only available if a particular log file was selected for the task.
 Before starting the backup, all existing entries will be deleted.

-Location of the log file: the directory where the log file is stored can be selected in the dialog called from user is used (see more).

-Preferences Directories ... in the main menu.
-By default the AppData\Roaming\PersBackup6 directory of the
+Location of the log file: At the bottom the currently selected log directory is displayed for your information.
+This directory can be selected in the dialog called from Preferences Directories ... in the main menu.
+By default the AppData\Roaming\PersBackup6 directory of the user is used (see more).